GabbyGuru/Inventory-Database/README.md

 ---

 ## Getting Starting

-###prequisites
+### prerequisites

 *Kali-Linux
 *python.3.x
 *MYSQL / MariaDB

+---

-### Installation (bash)
+## Installation

-*Install mysql / mariadb
+### 1. Install MYSQL / Mariadb
+    '''bash
+    sudo apt update
     sudo apt install mariadb-server mariadb-client

-Start the MariaDB service
+### 2. Start the MariaDB service

     sudo systemctl enable mariadb

-Sign into maraidb
+### 3. Sign into Mariadb

     sudo mysql -u root -p

  -  -u flag = Specifies the username (default is root)
 -  -p flag = prompt your database root password (or kali-linux password)

-  ## Database Setup
+  ### Database Setup

+### 1. create a database inside mariadb

     CREATE DATABASE inventory_db;

- # Switch over to the database to then create the table
+ ### 2. Switch over to the database to then create the table

    USE inventory_db;

+### 3. Create a table for the database

     CREATE TABLE tires
    ( Define your attributes here )

-   ### follow to shcema.sql file in the repository to learn the attrubutes, column,data types required for the tables
+   ### follow to schema.sql file in the repository to learn the attributes, column,data types required for the tables

-## Python installation
+### Python installation

-* create a directory for your pythin install. if you install it on your regular kali- linux termal you can break yoour machone.
-So you create a directory and then a virtual envinment to isolate the install and dont break anything. for this purpose we will download oython in a sandbox
+### 1. create a directory for your python install.
+If you install it on your regular kali- linux termainal you can break yoour machine.
+So you create a directory and then a virtual envirnoment to isolate the install and do not break anything.
+For this purpose we will download python in a sandbox

         sudo mkdir inventory_project

-# If you do not want to use sudo for the directory or it sill will not install - change permissions from root to the user
-# update system first
+# If you do not want to use sudo for the directory or it sill will not install - change permissions from root to the user, update system first

-   *cd inventory_project
+   ### 2. cd inventory_project

-       sudo apt install python3 python3-venv python3 pip
+       sudo apt install python3 python3-venv python3-pip

-   * Create the sandbox
+### 3. Create the sandbox

     python -m venv venv
      - the second venv = the name of the sandbox

-    * start the sandbox
+### 4. start the sandbox

       source venv/bin/activate

-# While in the sandbox pip install the env for hidden files ( for passwords and API keys)
+### 5. Install python-dotenv to sercurley store database credentails and API keys without hard coding them into your script

       pip install python-dotenv

-* To hide the file use modeule  in the python script
+### 6. To hide the file use modeule in the python script

        import os
-      from dotenv omport_dotenv
+      from dotenv import_dotenv

-  # Load varibales from .env files
+  ### 7. Load varibales from .env files

         load_dotenv

-  ## Create the python class and connect to the database
+  ### 8. Create the python class and connect to the database

       class InventoryAPI:
       def __init__(self):
           self.connection = None
-          self.connection = None
+          self.coursor = None

-  ## To hide the passwords in the code use these syntax
+  ### 9. To hide the passwords in the code use these syntax

       host=os.getenv("DB_HOST")
-      user=os.getenv("GB_PASSWROD")
+      user=os.getenv("GB_PASSWORD")
       password=os.getenv("DB_PASSWORD")